 I'm using Entity Framework Code First to construct and utilise a SQL Server database while creating a WPF desktop application.
 My database will be hosted on a single server and operate continuously.

 I want to provide the ability to edit data without connecting to the SQL Server database and save it in some way.
 Additionally, all updates may be sent to the SQL Server database anytime your application establishes a connection with it.

 Is there any way to achieve this by using Entity Framework ?
-I want to emphasis on the part that I am using Entity Framework.
-Is this type of functionality already implemented by EF??
-Or I have to do it manually, like have to write that in any file system and then manually merge it later to DB ?
+I want to draw attention to the fact that I'm employing the format Enterprise Framework.
+Does EF have this kind of capability already?
+Or do I need to do it manually, such as writing it in any file system and then manually merging it into the database later on?